psprings/bugsnag-release-action/README.md

-# bugsnap-deploy-action
+# bugsnag-deploy-action

 [THIS REPO IS JUST A PLACEHOLDER AND THIS ACTION IS NOT FUNCTIONAL YET]

-Notify Bugsnap of a deployment
+Notify Bugsnag of a deployment

 ## Inputs

 ### `apiKey`

-**Required** The Bugsnap API Key for your project.
+**Required** The Bugsnag API Key for your project.

 ## Example usage

-uses: psprings/bugsnap-deploy-action@v1
+uses: psprings/bugsnag-deploy-action@v1
 with:
   apiKey: 'APIKEYHERE'